alali3030/emnlp2020/README.md

      weighted avg       0.53      0.61      0.56       283
       samples avg       0.40      0.41      0.38       283

-Initial iintuition is to add more labeled data for scores under 0.5 which are BM, MnA, Practice, and RnD
+Initial intuition is to add more labeled data for scores under 0.5 which are BM, MnA, Practice, and RnD